elmahsieh/AOU_Full_HIPPS_Final_Dr.Dreisbach/README.md

 • 1 = partial concordance (either outcome/timing or gestational plausibility aligns)

 • 2 = strong concordance (both align)

+### Datatime showing as 00:00.0

+This happens because:

+• When we save from Pandas (.to_csv()), datetime objects are written as full ISO-like timestamps (date + time).

+• Since the data only had dates (no real time component), Pandas defaulted to 00:00.0.

+• Excel reads it literally and labels the column as “General” instead of auto-formatting as a date, so you have to fix it manually.

+To view actual YYYY/MM/DD:

+• Navigate to 'General' and re-format into 'Short Date'.

 ## Simple Flow Chart
 <img width="911" height="536" alt="Image" src="https://github.com/user-attachments/assets/e79e764f-dd8c-40b4-88e7-fa050cf6c01a" />